gdv/foundationsCS/docs/py-09-Apache.md

 The entries in *error.log* usually have a corresponding entry in *access.log*

 1. Read the file *access.log*
-1. Count the number of accesses (number of lines) made by an IP number
+1. Count the number of accesses (number of lines) made by an IP number (an IP consist of four numbers separated by a dot)
 1. Count the number of successful accesses (status 200) made by an IP number
-1. Count the number of accesses for each directory served
+1. Count the number of accesses for each directory served (the url consists of a directory and a file name)
 1. For each origin, count the number of successful accesses
 1. For each origin, count the number of unsuccessful accesses, split according to the status code